Visit the Virginia Judicial System website for additional contact information, court schedules, and a list judges.

 The requirement set forth in the Second Order Regarding Additional Courthouse Security, Health, and Safety Measures During COVID-19 Emergency entered November 23, 2020, that the Sheriff screen the temperature of each person entering the Courthouse is suspended.
 However, the Sheriff may temperature screen individuals at his discretion.

-The Sheriff shall screen and continue to prohibit individuals from entering the Courthouse if they answer "Yes" to any of the questions set forth in the First and Third Orders Regarding Additional Courthouse Security, Health, and Safety Measures During COVID-19 Emergency entered May 15, 2020, and December 22, 2020, respectively, except that a person who has travelled internationally may enter the Courthouse without quarantine if they received a negative COVID-19 test result after travel.
+The Sheriff shall screen and continue to prohibit individuals from entering the Courthouse if they answer "Yes" to any of the questions set forth in the First and Third Orders Regarding Additional Courthouse Security, Health, and Safety Measures During COVID-19 Emergency entered May 15, 2020, and December 22, 2020, respectively, except that a person who has traveled internationally may enter the Courthouse without quarantine if they received a negative COVID-19 test result after travel.
 Said questions will be posted at the Courthouse entrance security checkpoint; a Deputy Sheriff will be available to answer specific questions and to verify that any answers to the posted questions do not prohibit entry into the building.

 The Court will continue to monitor pandemic conditions to determine whether any suspended or withdrawn COVID-19 safety protocols should be reintroduced, or whether additional safeguards currently in place may be relaxed.